tanny411/Text-Label-Explorer/Readme.md

 ## Usage

 ### Python script
 The python script is already run and data stored in the appropriate place.
-If you want to run with your own data, save your data as `data.csv` following the format of the current data.csv file.
+If you want to run with your own data, save your data as `data/data.csv` following the format of the current data.csv file.
 Then run the python scripts:

 ```bash
 python3 pyscripts/generate_embeddings.py